TomasHubelbauer/github-issues-git-notes-demo/README.md

 # GitHub Issues Git Notes

-In this repository, I am going to prototype a script (or maybe a GitHub Actions action) which takes the GitHub issues associated with the GitHub repository and stores them in Git Notes of the Git repository.
+This repository contains a prototype GitHub Actions workflow that takes the GitHub Issues associated with the repository (but backed by the GitHub database and not the Git repository itself) and backs them up in the Git repository's [Git Notes](https://git-scm.com/docs/git-notes) every time the issues change.

-This way, one can build automation and systems based on GitHub issues without worrying about portability, because the issues while stored separately from the repository by GitHub, will also by automatically backed up to Git Notes by this script / GitHub Actions action on any `issues` workflow event.

 ## To-Do

-### Prototype the script
+### Make the workflow script push the change back to the GitHub repository

-Use the integration PAT to pull the issues from the GitHub API and store them in GitHub Notes.
-Use the Git client configured with the GitHub Actions service account Git identity to push the Git Notes back to the GitHub repository from the GitHub Actions workflow.
-Run on all events in the `issues` trigger scope.

 ### Consider a two-way sync / diff option where changes to Git Notes sync back

-This would be significantly more complex, but it could be useful, too.
+This would be significantly more complex, but it could be useful.
+However, all of the changes done outside of GitHub and transferred back to the GitHub Issues by the workflow would be authored by the GitHub Actions service account and not the pusher as the workflow, while cognizant of their Git identity, does not have the ability to impersonate them in order to effect these changes.